 Date Written: November 23, 2020

-We show that mutual funds are more likely to hold and significantly overweight stocks of their broker banks.
-Correspondingly, funds’ proxy voting is biased towards management of their brokers in contentious proposals.
-Such voting bias has a material impact on voting outcomes.
-In return, client mutual funds with greater portfolio overweighting and voting support receive larger allocations of underpriced IPOs from connected broker banks.
-Our study not only uncovers a new mechanism—being brokers’ friendly shareholders—through which the two parties maintain their quid pro quo relationships, it also raises a broader concern on shareholder monitoring of important financial institutions.
+This paper examines mutual funds’ dual role as both clients and shareholders of broker banks.
+Mutual funds are more likely to hold and significantly overweight stocks of their broker banks.
+In line with the portfolio decisions, fund voting is biased towards broker management in contentious proposals.
+Such voting bias is inconsistent with maximizing broker banks’ shareholder value yet significantly affects voting outcomes and the presence of contentious proposals at the banks’ shareholder meetings.
+Furthermore, we show that while client funds are rewarded with preferential IPO allocations from connected brokers for their voting support, fund managers’ engagement in reciprocal practices is ultimately determined by the economic tradeoffs they face.
+Our study not only uncovers a new mechanism—being brokers’ friendly shareholders—through which the two parties maintain their quid pro quo relationships, but also raises a broader concern about governance of important financial institutions.

 Keywords: Mutual funds, brokerage firms, investment banks, proxy voting, IPO allocations